membraneframework/membrane_tutorials/basic_pipeline/7_Depayloader.md

 Otherwise, if the packet is not of the 'ending' type (that is - it can be both the 'beginning' frame or some packet in the middle), we are simply updating the state with the processed packet added to the `:frame` buffer.
 The last thing we do is to redemand.

-With the `Source`, `OrderingBuffer` and `Depayloader` elements ready we are able to read packets from file, order them chronologically and assemble them back into frames.
+With the `Source`, `OrderingBuffer` and `Depayloader` elements ready we are able to read packets from file, order them based on their sequence id and assemble them back into frames.
 In the next chapter we will be dealing with `Mixer` which will merge two message streams in order to create complete conversation.